 Ever binge-watched a TV show on Netflix?
 Probably.
 But have you ever gone so far as to emulate the show in your personal style?
 It isn’t that uncommon to do so as there is so much to be inspired by in the world of television.
 TV shows create alternate universes or transport us to times we were not a part of, but after watching we feel we were present with those characters.

 One TV show particularly sparked a revolution in retro dressing, bringing back a-line skirts and kitten heels among other timeless styles.
 This show, Mad Men, made women around the world wild for feminine styles emulating Jackie Kennedy with nipped waists and collarless dresses.
-Mad Men spans the decade of the 1960’s leading up to 1970’s, and by watching this show, audiences have gained a plethora of inspiration from the styles shown by the brilliant costume designer Joy Bryant.
+Mad Men spans the decade of the 1960’s leading up to 1970’s, and by watching this show, audiences have gained a plethora of inspiration from the styles shown by the brilliant costume designer Janie Bryant.

 Bryant creates a world through her designs in which celebrities and designers alike have joined the retro revival style-wise.
 Designer Louis Vuitton featured a leather camel a-line skirt paired with a floral bustier and with thick black straps and leather camel gloves in his Fall 2010 collection.
 This look clearly gave off the polished mood from the 60’s while still remaining modern.
 Even the shoes, dainty kitten heels with big yellow bows, give a nod to the 60’s.
 Bryant also created an extremely successful collection for Banana Republic, giving shoppers of America a new rendition of 60’s style by way of cigarette trousers, leopard print and of course cat eye sunglasses.